Legislation

 A carer who believes a relevant service provider has not met their obligations in the Carers Charter should firstly raise their concerns with the service provider involved.
 If the matter is not resolved, the carer can contact HaDSCO.

-**HaDSCO also provides services in the Indian Ocean Territories in partnership with the Australian Government, through Commonwealth funding support.
-Western Australian legislation as mentioned is applied to the Indian Ocean Territories as part of HaDSCO’s Service Delivery Arrangement with the Australian Government.
+HaDSCO also provides services in the Indian Ocean Territories in partnership with the Australian Government.
+Western Australian legislation is applied to the Indian Ocean Territories as part of HaDSCO’s Service Delivery Arrangement with the Australian Government.